Take a Pause: Ideas for Honoring the Winter Solstice

 Published by Annie Barrett:

-As we move toward the Winter Solstice, the natural cycle of the season and the diminished daylight is an invitation to turn inward toward rest, stillness and silence.
+As we move toward the winter solstice, the natural cycle of the season invites us into rest, reflection, and a quieter pace.
+With the daylight diminishing, there is a gentle nudge to turn inward and honor the stillness that this time of year offers.

 The breath may flow out and pause of itself,